viamrobotics/docs/docs/program/apis/_index.md

 ### ML Training API

-The ML training API allows you to get data from and cancel ML training jobs taking place on the [Viam app](https://app.viam.com):
+The ML training API allows you to get information about and cancel ML training jobs taking place on the [Viam app](https://app.viam.com):

 {{< readfile "/static/include/services/apis/ml-training-client.md" >}}